 The first volume of the work, published in 1900, brings the refutation of psychologism in logic by showing that the doctrine of thought and knowledge cannot be based on psychology.
 In contrast, the second volume, which was published the following year and was three times as long, contains the description of the acts of consciousness essential for the constitution of knowledge.
 So it is a psychology after all.
-What else is section 9 of the fifth investigation concerning "The Meaning of Brentano's Delimitation of 'psychical phenomena'"?
-Accordingly, Husserl falls back with his phenomenological description of the phenomena of consciousness into the position of psychologism which he had just refuted.
+What else is section 9 of the fifth investigation concerning of Brentano's Delimitation 'psychical "The Meaning of phenomena'''?
+Accordingly, Husserl with falls back phenomenological description of the phenomena of consciousness into the position of psychologism which he had just refuted.
 But if such a gross error cannot be attributed to Husserl's work, then what is the phenomenological description of the acts of consciousness?
 Wherein does what is peculiar to phenomenology consist if it is neither logic nor psychology?
 Does a quite new discipline of philosophy appear here, even one with its own rank and precedence?